MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 ### Format requirements

-To upload a custom list in Microsoft Dynamics 365 Fraud Protection, you must first create and save the list as a CSV file on your local computer.
+To upload a custom list in Microsoft Dynamics 365 Fraud Protection (Fraud Protection), you must first create and save the list as a CSV file on your local computer.
 The file must meet the following requirements:

 - It must be in CSV UTF-8 (comma-delimited) format (\*.csv).
 - It must contain a unique header for every column.